-Answer: Your business can get an mca merchant cash advance renewal with lower rates and longer terms by choosing one of several programs available here.
+Your business can get an mca merchant cash advance renewal with lower rates and longer terms by understanding tips on cash advance qualifications and guidelines.

 The same programs also offer mca merchant cash advance renewals with rates as low as 12% to 15% and up rate factors and longer terms if your business qualifies.

 F.A.Q.
 Frequently asked questions how to get an mca merchant cash advance with lower rates.